dgc-network/Learning-Digitalcoin-from-the-Command-Line/10_2_Building_the_Structure_of_P2SH.md

 ```
 522102da2f10746e9778dd57bd0276a4f84101c4e0a711f9cfd9f09cde55acbdd2d1912102bfde48be4aa8f4bf76c570e98a8d287f9be5638412ab38dede8e78df82f33fa352ae
 ```
-You can translate this back to Script by hand using the [Digitalcoin Wiki Script page](https://en.digitalcoin.it/wiki/Script) as a reference.
+You can translate this back to Script by hand using the [Bitcoin Wiki Script page](https://en.bitcoin.it/wiki/Script) as a reference.
 Just look at one byte (two hex characters) of data at a time, unless you're told to look at more by an OP_PUSHDATA command (an opcode in the range of 0x01 to 0x4e).

 The whole Script will break apart as follows:
 ```